Optimal Learning Rates for Regularized Least-Squares with a Fourier Capacity Condition: Preliminaries

-To the best of our knowledge, this is the first work to establish minimax learning rates under general source conditions without appealing to any direct assumptions on the eigendecay or effective dimension of the Mercer operator $T_{\nu}$.
-Instead, our approach leverages the $L^{\infty}$ embedding of the Hilbert scale $\mathcal{H}^{\psi}$, the distance between $L^{\infty}$ and $L^2(\nu)$ (Assumption \ref{Eigenfunction Growth}), and a compatibility condition between $\psi$ and the Fourier transform of the kernel (Assumption \ref{Opt Smoothness}) to \textit{infer} spectral information on $T_{\nu}$.
-In a sense, our analysis demonstrates that, via an interpolation inequality, evaluating the tightness of the embedding $\mathcal{H}^{\psi} \hookrightarrow L^{\infty}$ is in a sense equivalent to evaluating the optimality of $\psi$ in characterizing the range of a Mercer-type operator (via Lemma \ref{Tight M-Space}).
-When $\psi$ is indeed optimal, the interpolation inequality (Lemma \ref{Interpolation Inequality}) provides the correct ``change of measure''.
-However, this delicate relationship hinges on the radiality of the kernel, and does not obviously extend to more general kernel families.
+To the best of our knowledge, this is the first work to establish minimax learning rates under general source conditions without appealing to any direct assumptions on the eigendecay or statistical dimension of the Mercer operator $T_{\nu}$.
+The primary focus of this work is to elucidate the precise interaction of the kernel $K(x, y)$ and the sampling measure $\nu$ in determining the Mercer eigendecay, and the robustness of this spectrum to modifications of the measure $\nu$.
+In the process, we aim to identify the most generic characterization of $\nu$ which, in conjunction with $K$, completely establishes the Mercer spectrum.
+Our approach leverages the $L^{\infty}(\mathcal{X})$ embedding of the Hilbert scale $\mathcal{H}^{\psi}$, the distance between $L^{\infty}(\mathcal{X})$ and $L^2(\nu)$ (Assumption \ref{Eigenfunction Growth}), and a compatibility condition between $\psi$ and the Fourier transform of the kernel (Assumption \ref{Opt Smoothness}) to \textit{infer} spectral information on $T_{\nu}$.
+In a sense, our analysis demonstrates that, via an interpolation inequality, evaluating the tightness of the weak embedding $\mathcal{H}^{\psi} \stackrel{w}{\hookrightarrow} L^{\infty}(\mathcal{X})$ (and thereby the Mercer spectrum) is in a sense equivalent to evaluating the optimality of $\psi$ as an isocapacitary profile function (via Lemma \ref{Isoperimetric Equivalance}).
+When $\psi$ is indeed optimal, the interpolation inequality (Lemma \ref{Interpolation Inequality}) provides the correct ``change of measure'' (see also Corollary \ref{Alternative Spectral Estimates with Escape Rate}).
+However, this delicate relationship hinges on a certain degree of local isotropy, characterized either by radiality of the kernel or the uniformity of small-ball escape times in the $\mathcal{H}_K$-assoiated Hunt process on $L^2(\mathcal{X}, dx)$ (see Section \ref{Non-Radial}).